kktsvetkov/benchmark-php-routing/README.md

 # Results

-Here are the results from the benchmarks executed by Github Actions:
+Here are the results from the quick benchmarks executed by Github Actions:

 https://github.com/kktsvetkov/benchmark-php-routing/actions